 When Randy came in, he basically reinforced that.
 We as a staff were crystal clear what we were going to do with our penalty killing and how we were going to approach the season with our kill.
 Jay McClement was in the other Conference, Randy knew what he was but Scott and I hadn’t seen him that often.
 I saw him when I was coaching in the minors and he was on Worcester, but I didn’t remember much about him.
 We did know that there were some new personalities in our penalty killing that would help.
 We saw Mark Fraser, a shot blocking machine in the AHL, and we knew that he was going to be with us and that he could provide that talent for us – because it is a talent, blocking shots is a talent.
 There’s a lot of hard work and courage involved but there’s also a talent to getting in the lanes.

 AB: Your staff spoke a lot about zone time and puck possession this season.
 By some quantifiable measures the Leafs weren’t good possession team last season.
 Their shot differentials were among the worst in the NHL.
-The so called advanced stats, if you give credence to them, indicate they were regularly outpossessed.
-Is their something to the Leafs systems that allow them to be among the leagues worst in shot differentials, which are typically stats that are reserved for the weaker teams in the league, yet be able to counter attack and generate a high levels of offense from comparatively fewer chances and in less zone time?
+The “advanced stats” indicate they were regularly outpossessed.
+Is there something to the Leafs systems that allow them to be among the leagues worst in shot differentials, which are typically stats that are reserved for the weaker teams in the league, yet be able to counter attack and generate a high levels of offense from comparatively fewer chances and in less zone time?

 This is kind of a good analogy.
 You could go into a zone and take three shots from five feet off the goal line and five feet from the boards that hit the goalie.
 There is no shot taken within the dots – the proverbial home plate – not one shot was taken from there.
 It wasn’t a real fluid possession.
 The team that shot the puck three times in 30 seconds, lost possession of the puck on the third shot, and now we are attacking their end – we were a transitional team.
 The other team cannot change and is now trying to chase us down.
 Those guys that were on the ice, the 2 defencemen and the 3 forwards, are now backchecking against us.
 We are in a position where, if we have energy and we want to keep possession we can keep it, or if we want to dump the puck and change, we can change and bring fresh legs into that transition.
 Hopefully that translates into a longer quality of possession for us.